-- Ability to communicate and work effectively with individuals from diverse backgrounds.
+- Ability to communicate and work effectively with staff from various backgrounds.

 - Ability to work effectively with clients displaying a wide range of unpleasant and/or bizarre behavior.

-- Commitment to the philosophy of cooperation and continuity across agency programs and of consideration and respect for clients.
+- Subscribe to the philosophy of cooperation and continuity across programs and of consideration and respect for program participants.

 PHYSICAL DEMANDSThe physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee will be required sit for long periods of time, communicate with other persons by talking and hearing, required to lift and carry items weighing up to 25 pounds and to operate computer hardware systems.
+While performing the duties of this job, the employee will be required to sit, drive, walk, stand, communicate with other employees and vendors, is required to lift and carry items weighing up to 10 pounds and to operate computer hardware systems.
 Specific vision abilities required by the job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
+Considerable stress may occur.
+Employee will be working both indoors and outdoors in all types of weather.
 EQUAL OPPORTUNITY EMPLOYERDESC is committed to diversity in the workplace, and promotes equal employment opportunities for all staff members and applicants.
 The Agency will not discriminate against any employee or applicant for employment on the basis of race, creed, color, sex, sexual orientation, age, national origin, marital status, or the presence of any sensory, mental or physical disability in any employment practice, unless based on a bona fide occupational qualification.
 Women and minorities are encouraged to apply.
+PM17